-Students are recommended to look for interdisciplinary programs at other institutions to use as models or interdisciplinary study recommended by a graduate of a professional program.
+Students are often well-served by examining interdisciplinary programs of quality in place at other institutions to use as models or interdisciplinary study recommendations of graduate or professional programs in which they are interested.
 Students can submit a proposal for an IIM after the completion of the first year and before the second semester of the junior year.

 The major will include a minimum of 11 courses and a maximum of 14 courses including a senior project.